 In a book authored by Louann Lofton, Warren Buffett Invests Like a Girl and Why You Should Too, she brings forth research indicating that women have enjoyed more consistent returns with consistent performance.

-The author looked over Mr. Buffett’s investment strategy and he too demonstrated all behaviors listed.
+The author looked over Mr. Buffett’s investment strategy and she found similarity in the behaviors she listed.

 Consistency is what you want.